neutrome-labs/magento2-cloudflare-apo/README.md

 ## Features

 - **Stale-While-Revalidate:** Serves stale content while fetching a fresh version in the background, ensuring users always get a fast response.
-- **KV-based Configuration:** Cache behavior (TTL, excluded paths, etc.) is managed via a KV namespace, allowing for changes without redeploying the worker.
-- **Dynamic Cookie-based Cache Bypass:** Automatically bypasses the cache for users with active sessions or items in their cart.
+- **Dynamic Cookie/Header-based Cache Bypass:** Automatically bypasses the cache for users with active sessions or items in their cart.
 - **Secure Purging:** Includes a secure endpoint to purge the cache for a specific URL.
 - **Cache Status Headers:** Adds `X-FPC-Cache` (HIT, MISS, STALE) headers to responses for easy debugging.
+- **Optional Bypass Routes:** Toggle variables to bypass the worker for asset paths like `/static/*` and `/media/*`.

 ## How to Use